gamblevore/speedie/Documentation/LanguageGuide.md

 ## Possibly Surprising things

     class Logger
-        |file| file
+        |file| File
         function Log (|string| s)
             if !.file
                 || L = file.logs.child(app.AppName+".log")
                 .OpenLog(L)
-            .file <~ s
+            .File <~ s
             .file <~ "\n"

         helper OpenLog (|string| path)
-            .file = path.file
+            .FILE = path.file
             .file.OpenEmpty

 One thing you will notice immediately, is that we are accessing our properties with `.` even within a class's own functions.
 This is different to most languages. `self.property` is equal to `.property` in speedie.
 The dot `.` is necessary, you can't access self's properties or functions without it.
 This reduces the chances of bugs.

 Another thing you might spot is that actually, Speedie is case-insensitive.
-It doesn't care if you write `.LOG` or or `.log` or `.loG`.
+It doesn't care if you write `.FILE` or or `.file` or `.fILe`.
 This makes writing code easier.

 In speedie, functions are just functions.
 They behave the same way.
 So why is one function declared as `function` and the other `helper`? `helper` functions are hidden by the IDE "Perry"!
 So its a way for developers to unclutter their code from the perspective of users, thats all!